 How the X1 Credit Card Works

 When you apply for the X1 Credit Card, a soft pull on your credit card is used to verify your identity.
-Approval is primarily based on the following data points:
+Here are some data points to consider but the X1 Card may have more complex requirements than stated on their site:

 In addition to the X1 Credit Card being 17g Pure Stainless Steel, there are several other perks cardholders can enjoy: